ARM-software/psa-api/doc/storage/appendix/sra.rst

       The assurance that the Storage Service can give is limited by the assurance that the implementation can give as to the identity of the caller.

       Where each user runs in a separate partition, the identity is provided by the partition manager.
-      Where different users run within a single partition the requirement to separate users within that partiton is devolved to the operating system or run time within that partition.
+      Where different users run within a single partition the requirement to separate users within that partition is devolved to the operating system or run time within that partition.

       :mitigation:`FullyQualifiedNames`